Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-where ${\mathcal G}(S)$ is the idealistic filtration of i.f.g. type generated by \text{the set $S$}, i.e., the smallest idealistic filtration of i.f.g. type containing $S$, and where $x_D$ is the defining equation of a component $D \subset E_{\mathrm{young}}$.
 We note that, if the value of the triplet $(\sigma,\widetilde{\mu},s)$ stays the same as in the previous year, then $(W',{\mathcal R}',E')$ is the transformation of the one in the previous year.
-We remark that the symbols ``$\mathrm{Comp}$" and ``$\mathrm{Bdry}$'' represent the ``Companion" modification and the ``Boundary" modification, respectively.
+We remark that the symbols ``$\mathrm{Comp}$'' and ``$\mathrm{Bdry}$'' represent the ``Companion'' modification and the ``Boundary'' modification, respectively.